akka/.github/CONTRIBUTING.md

 ### Adding new top-level objects/classes containing operators

 In case you are adding not only a new operator, but also a new class/object, you need to add it to the `project/StreamOperatorsIndexGenerator.scala` so it can be included in the automatic docs generation and enforcing the existence of those docs.

-# Supporting infrastructure
+## Supporting infrastructure

+### Reporting security issues

+If you have found an issue in an Akka project that might have security implications, you can report it to <security@lightbend.com>.
+We will make sure those will get handled with priority.
+Thank you for your responsible disclosure!

-## Continuous integration
+### Continuous integration

 Akka currently uses a combination of Jenkins and Travis for Continuous Integration: